-I love to make wreaths and this felt succulent wreath was a lot of fun.
-I am thrilled to share today how I made this succulent wreath.
+I love to make wreaths and this succulent wreath was a lot of fun.
+I am thrilled to share today how I made this felt flowers wreath.

-It’ss finally summer!
-You may remember last year at this time I shared a DIY for a live succulent wreath.
+It’s finally summer!
+You may remember a while back I shared a DIY for a live succulent wreath.
 I loved that DIY so much and I am pleased to say it is still growing strong.
 Today I am sharing how to make another succulent wreath.
 But this time I used felt!
 Felt crafts are so much fun!

 How to Make a Felt Succulent Wreath